nsoul97/object_size_prediction/README.md

-# Human action prediction from hand movement for human-robot collaboration
+# Object size prediction from hand movement using a single RGB sensor
 ## Dependencies
 - Python version: >= 3.3